Haru Ichiban

 "Haru Ichiban" (春一番) is the ninth single by Japanese music trio Candies.
 Written by Yūsuke Hoguchi, the single was released on March 1, 1976.
 The single is a rearranged version of the song originally from the 1975 album Toshishita no Otokonoko.
 Since its release, "Haru Ichiban" has become the trio's signature song.

-The song peaked at No. 3 on Oricon's singles chart and sold over 360,000 copies, becoming their first top-five hit.
+The song peaked at No. 3 on Oricon's singles chart and spent 16 weeks in that chart.
+It sold over 360,000 copies, becoming their first top-five hit.
 The trio performed this song on the 27th Kōhaku Uta Gassen.